 If I wasn't great at doing that, I came away feeling quite inadequate.

 I left school thinking I was crappy enough at languages.
 I realise now that I'm not and that I not only enjoy learning new languages, but I'm not too bad at it either.
 So tip for any of you out there who do really badly in a language in the Leaving Cert.
 It still doesn't mean you are bad at them.
 It means you couldn't find the ability or the motivation to sit down and learn facts about grammar and tenses, about a language you had never seen in action that's used in a country that you have never visited.

-Imagine that you get to walk down Las Ramblas in Barcelona and that you are staying in a beautiful apartment, the weather is beautiful , the smell of food coming from the street markets and the noise of Spanish music in the background.
+Imagine that you get to walk down Las Ramblas in Barcelona and that you are staying in a trendy apartment, the weather is beautiful , the smell of food coming from the street markets and the noise of Spanish music is in the background.
 You stop to sip a refreshing drink and you look at the street signs around you.
 You hear people babble around you and you yearn to know what they are saying and what all the signs mean.
 You are told that you can get tickets to a match in the nou camp if you can put together two sentences in Spanish to ask for them.
 Now that's how you learn a language.
 You experience it, you live it.
 You can still do that regardless of how the Spanish exam went.